2001 Stewiacke Via derailment

-The Stewiacke Via train derailment was a derailment that occurred 12 April 2001 in downtown Stewiacke, Nova Scotia, Canada resulting in 24 people being injured.
-The train was Via Rail's Ocean (train #15) travelling from Halifax, Nova Scotia to Montreal, Quebec carrying 123 passengers and a crew of nine at the time of the incident.
-The derailment occurred approximately where the old Stewiacke station once stood and was the result of a 13-year-old boy tampering with a railway switch.
+The Stewiacke Via train derailment was a derailment that occurred on April 12, 2001 in downtown Stewiacke, Nova Scotia, Canada, resulting in 22 people being injured.
+The train was Via Rail's Ocean (train #15), travelling from Halifax, Nova Scotia to Montreal, Quebec and carrying 123 passengers and a crew of nine at the time of the incident.
+The derailment occurred approximately where the old Stewiacke station once stood, and was the result of a 13-year-old boy tampering with a railway switch.
 At the time of the derailment the train was travelling at 77 kilometres per hour (48 mph).
-The locomotives, baggage car and first coach remained on the main line.
-Nine following cars up to number 8205 derailed.
-The crash resulted in the destruction of the dining car and a farm supply outlet.
+The two locomotives, baggage car, and first coach remained on the main track; the nine following cars were diverted onto an industrial track and derailed.
+The crash resulted in the destruction of the dining car, the industrial track, and a farm supply outlet.